 Photo Credit: Mario Tama/Getty Image

-Profits also fell at one of Berkshire’s largest businesses, the BNSF railroad, with a 24% decline reflecting lower shipments of consumer goods, price competition from truckers, and higher pay for employees.
+This rally was offset by Clayton Homes, also owned by Berkshire Hathaway, which took a 34% hit due to the current inflated cost of building materials.
+Profits also fell at one of Berkshire’s largest businesses, the BNSF railroad, with a 24% decline reflecting lower shipments of consumer goods, price competition, and higher labor costs.

 Berkshire also appeared to remain wary of high stock prices as U.S. equities extended their rally.